Control Flow and Collections: Ternary operator

 5: List comprehensions

-6: How to create list from string
+6: How to create a list from a string

 7: Tuples